-Students interested in breaking into the world of finance often wonder what’s the best way to do it in this candidate saturated industry, where everyone you’ll likely be reaching out to already works long hours on tight deadlines with a lot of pressure and why would they want to do you any favors anyway...!?
+Even though we’re pretty relentless about the idea that landing a great job should be all about what you know and your capacity to learn what you don’t, and less about who you know, networking is never a bad idea.
+Students interested in breaking into the world of finance often wonder what’s the best way to do it in this candidate saturated industry, where everyone you’ll likely be reaching out to already works long hours on tight deadlines with a lot of pressure and why would they want to do you any favors anyway!?
 Throughout our collective years of experience, we’ve discovered that as it turns out, people generally like helping other people — even bankers.

 To that end, we put together a guide dedicated specifically to effective networking in the financial industry.
 We recommend doing these things early and often throughout your time at school.

 You can use the same method above to determine which alumni work in the field.
-Find those who have an analyst position as one of their “past” roles, or you can see which ones are currently employed as associates, directors, or VPs, though you may have more traction with folks who are more junior.
+You can look at those who have an analyst position as one of their “past” roles, or you can see which ones are currently employed as associates, directors, or VPs, though you may have more traction with folks who are more junior.